skol-pro/ion-digit-keyboard/README.md

 </body>
 ```

-Or in a specific view, be be sure to put it outside of the view content:
+Or in a specific view, be sure to put it outside of the view content:
 ```html
 <!-- myView.html -->
 <ion-view>